-Shortly after the First World War, it became apparent to a group of scientists working in Canadian agriculture, that it was essential to have an organization that could bring all agricultural scientists together, to discuss common problems, consider new findings and developments, and generally correlate the work of the various branches of science.
+Shortly after the First World War, it became evident to a group of scientists working in Canadian agriculture that it was essential to have an organization that could bring all agricultural scientists together to discuss common problems, consider new findings and technical developments, and consolidate the work of the different agrology-related branches of science.

-A group of five individuals were appointed to seek a solution, the result being the Canadian Society of Technical agriculturalists (C.S.T.A.).
-The first organizing convention was held in 1920 and Dr. L.S.
-Klinck, of the University of British Columbia was elected president.
-In 1945, the organization’s name was changed to the Agricultural Institute of Canada (AIC).
+A group of five individuals was appointed to seek a solution, the result being the Canadian Society of Technical Agriculturalists (CSTA).
+Their inaugural convention was held in 1920, with Dr. L.S.
+Klinck of the University of British Columbia elected as President.
+Twenty five years later In 1945, the CSTA changed its name to the Agricultural Institute of Canada (AIC).

-As of February 5, 2021 the Agrologists Act was repealed and the new Professional Governance Act (PGA) was fully enacted.
+On February 5, 2021, The Cabinet of British Columbia repealed the Agrologists Act and enacted the Professional Governance Act (PGA).

 The current regulatory bodies under the PGA are the BC Institute of Agrologists (BCIA), Applied Science Technologists and Technicians of BC (ASTTBC), College of Applied Biology (CAB), Engineers and Geoscientists BC (EGBC), and Association of BC Forest Professionals (ABCFP).
 The Architectural Institute of BC (AIBC) is working to transition to the PGA in early 2022.

 The enactment of the PGA also strengthened government oversight by establishing the Office of the Superintendent of Professional Governance (OSPG) under the Ministry of the Attorney General.
 The OSPG oversees governance of the current five regulatory bodies, administers the PGA, can conduct investigations and audits, research and develop best practices in governance, and take compliance actions such as issuing directives.
 The OSPG’s mandate does not include oversight of individual professionals.